robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

 In hindsight, I should have used two different sized dowels.
 A BandBox's rollers need to be wide so the bands aren't pinched when looping over the roller.
-However, the in between dowels are fixed, and the bands aren't intended to move over them.
-I probably could have gotten away with 1 inch dowels all around, or even .75 inch dowels for the removable pins which help when doing one sided exercises.
+However, the in-between dowels are fixed, and the bands aren't intended to move over them.
+I probably could have gotten away with 1 inch dowels all around, or even 0.75 inch dowels for the removable pins which help when doing one sided exercises.

 ### Third Sketch